ARTICLES

 Caring for Amaryllis Cut Flowers

-6. Stem support: To prevent the hollow stems from curling, wrap a small piece of tape around the bottom of each stem, and use a thin stick inside the stem for more steady support.
+6. To prevent the hollow stems from curling, wrap a small piece of tape around the bottom of each stem, and use a thin stick inside the stem for more steady support.
 Alternatively, embrace the natural curling for an artistic effect in your design.

 Chrysal Amaryllis solutions

-Chrysal solutions for Amaryllis cut flower care.
-Background photo by
+Chrysal solutions for Amaryllis cut flower care

-Create Your Festive Centerpiece
+Create Your Favorite Festive Centerpiece

 Banner Chrysal Amaryllis Desktop